camunda/camunda-docs-manual/site/src/documents/api-references/rest/00-overview/distro-use.html.md

 The default process engine is available out of the box by accessing `/engine-rest/engine/default/{rest-methods}` or simply `/engine-rest/{rest-methods}`.
 Any other shared process engine, i.e. it is globally visible, that is created later is available through `/engine-rest/engine/{name}/{rest-methods}` without any further configuration.

-Authentication is deactivated by default, but can be activated as described in the [Introduction](#overview-introduction).
+Authentication is deactivated by default, but can be activated as described in the [authentication section](#overview-configuring-authentication).